 Those girls taught me what it means to love another person without reserve.
 They filled my heart with moments of unexpected and pure joy.
 In the end, I learned more about myself than I had anticipated.
 I learned how to put the needs of others above my own.
 I learned that some days it’s impossible to check everything off your list, and that’s okay.
 I learned when to let things go rather than stress about another mess.

 Leading up to and after graduation, I spent so much time worrying over defining my skills and what kind of job my studies set me up for.
 I failed to realize that a lot more goes into job discernment than that.
-The reality was that my degree in English and writing did not set me up specifically for any one, single job.
+The reality was that my degree in writing did not set me up specifically for any one, single job.
 My personality, passions, and priorities, on the other hand, did lead me directly into the kind of job that is bringing me fulfillment.

 It’s easy to get caught up in deciding what job we’re suited for.
 We run down the list of “requirements” in job postings and if we find we don’t match up with one or more of them, we often don’t feel qualified for the job.
 But we will rarely find a job for which we already possess each of the skills required.
 So instead, perhaps we should start focusing on what kind of jobs are suited for us — not what are they looking for, but what are we looking for in a job?